As an Amazon Associate I earn from qualifying purchases. Click for details.

-A new (2018) celebrity reality/game show – Celebrity Haunted Mansion – has debuted on W (this episode was also on Really).
+In 2018, a celebrity reality/game show – Celebrity Haunted Mansion – debuted on W (this episode was also on Really).

-But, the idea of making paranormal research into a sort of game show… well, that makes me uneasy.
+I’ll be blunt: The idea of making ghost hunting into a sort of game show… well, that makes me uneasy.

 On one hand, I’m thrilled to see another great, haunted location receive attention.
-This is the kind of site that should be investigated.
+Woodchester is the kind of site that should be investigated.

 Here’s an short (5 minutes) video about the site, and ghosts of Woodchester Mansion.
 It covers a lot of history.

-And as usual, I’m hopeful that new media coverage will attract fresh researchers to this field.
-Of course, I’m glad to see Jason Hawes get another gig, as well.
+And as usual, I’m hopeful that new media coverage will attract fresh researchers to ghost hunting.

 Maybe it wasn’t supposed to be.
 I’m trying to keep an open mind and be okay with Celebrity Haunted Mansion as entertainment (as opposed to real life).

 I’ll admit it: Like many researchers in this field, it’s far too easy for me to take myself – and ghost hunting – too seriously.
-(That goes double when I’m putting in long hours, as I am now, working behind-the-scenes on the free ghost hunting course.)
+(That goes double when I’m putting in long hours, as I did, working on the free ghost hunting course.)

 Paranormal Prep School